claudioperez/OpenSeesRT/help/compiling.md

 <b>Anaconda (Mac, Windows, Linux)</b>
 </summary>

-When using conda, you need to ensure that CMake only finds conda compilers.
+When using conda, you need to ensure that CMake only finds compilers that are compatible with the libraries in the environment. <b>System compilers (like those installed by the operating system's package manager) often cannot be used and can lead to segfaults.</b>
 The following command should install everything you need:

 ``` shell
 conda install -c conda-forge fortran-compiler cxx-compiler c-compiler openblas
 ```

 </details>
 </details>